-The purpose of dynamic field balancing is to reduce centrifugal forces that cause damage or discomfort to people near the vibration.
+The purpose of our dynamic field balancing services is to reduce centrifugal forces that cause damage or discomfort to people near the vibration.

-Our Field Balancing Procedures can correct unbalance on in-service equipment right at your facility.
+Our Field Balancing Services can correct unbalance on in-service equipment right at your facility.
 This is done by attaching weights or grinding and drilling away material.

 Balancing in the field – in the rotor’s existing bearings and mounting structure under normal operating conditions can sometimes have a better end result.
 Lower vibration amplitudes due to unbalance may be achieved with field balancing due to the structural conditions when the rotor is in place.